What to Wear To Yoga

 Vinyasa Yoga is a dynamic style of yoga that is physical and can be a great source of cardio.
 The word vinyasa comes from the Sanskrit term nyasa, meaning ‘to place’ and the prefix vi, meaning ‘in a special way’, or more loosely translated to “breath- synchronized movement”.
 In this style of yoga the body moves in sync with the breath creating flowing movements.
 Baptiste Yoga, Jivamukti, Power Yoga and Prana Flow could all be considered vinyasa yoga.
 Vinyasa also describes the specific sequence of poses that moves from Chaturanga to Upward-Facing Dog to Downward-Facing Dog.
-Prepare for lots of movement with body suits which allow you to move freely.
+Prepare for lots of movement in leggings that allow you to move freely and with ease.

-This is a physically demanding practice and you are likely to sweat, make sure to bring a towel and wear eco friendly 4 way stretch leggings and tank tops that are close to the body and don't bunch up.
+This is a physically demanding practice and you are likely to sweat, make sure to bring a towel and wear eco friendly 4 way stretch leggings and yoga bras that are close to the body and don't bunch up.

 Bikram Yoga/ Hot Yoga